Floorp-Projects/Floorp/docs/performance/memory/bloatview.md

 Here's how you interpret the columns.

--   The first, numerical column [is theindex](https://searchfox.org/mozilla-central/source/xpcom/base/nsTraceRefcnt.cpp#365) of the leaking class.
+-   The first, numerical column [is the index](https://searchfox.org/mozilla-central/source/xpcom/base/nsTraceRefcnt.cpp#365) of the leaking class.
 -   **Class** - The name of the class in question (truncated to 20 characters).